-Abstract-Imprecise propagation models lead to networks with high co-channel interference and a waste of power.
-In this paper, we aim to adapt a propagation model for Salalah (OMAN) as we examine the applicability of Okumura-Hata model in Oman in GSM frequency band.
-The study was carried out for urban area, since measurements provided from OmanMobile were about the urban areas.
-The study helped to design better GSM network for the city area.
-We will accomplish the modification by investigating the variation in pathloss between the measured and predicted values, according to the Okumura-Hata propagation model for a cell in Salalah city and then finding the missing experimental data with spline interpolation.
-Then, we intend to modify the Okumura-Hata model according to the results obtained in our investigation.
-We will then verify our modified model by applying it for other cells and conclude the results.
-For the purpose the mean square error (MSE) was calculated between measured path loss values and those predicated on basis of Okumura-Hata model for an open area.
+Abstract- In this paper, we aim to adapt a propagation model for Salalah (OMAN) as we examine the applicability of Okumura-Hata model in Oman in GSM frequency band.
+The study is in continuation to the work by authors which was carried out for urban area due to the data obtained from local operator.
+We accomplish the modification of model by investigating the variation in pathloss between the measured and predicted values, according to the Okumura-Hata propagation model for a cell in Salalah city and then finding the missing experimental data with cubic regression.
+We also verify our modified model by applying it for other cells.
+The mean square error (MSE) was calculated between measured path loss values and those predicated on basis of Okumura-Hata model for an open area.
 The MSE is up to 6dB, which is an acceptable value for the signal prediction.
-Therefore, the model gave a significant difference in an open area that allowed necessary changes to be introduced in the model.
-That error was minimized by subtracting the calculated MSE (15.31dB) from the original equation of open area for Okumura-Hata model.
-Modified equation was also verified for another cell in an open area in Oman and gave acceptable results.
-Theoretical simulation by Okumura Hata Model and the obtained experimental data is compared and analyzed further using a piece-wise cubic spline to interpolate on the set of the experimental data and finding the missing experimental data points.
+The model gave a significant difference in an open area that allowed necessary changes to be introduced in the model.
+That error was minimized by subtracting the calculated MSE from the original equation of open area for Okumura-Hata model.
+Modified equation was also re-verified for another cell in an open area in Oman and gave acceptable results.
+Theoretical simulation by Okumura Hata Model and the obtained experimental data is compared and analyzed further using a cubic regression on the set of the experimental data.
+Scatter plot of the experimental data on path loss verses distance reveals a third order polynomial trend in the experimental data.
+Therefore the cubic regression model was fitted using method of least squares which estimates the parameters by minimizing sum of squares of the white noise.
+The coefficient of determination of this regression suggested that about 90% variation in path loss can be explained.

-Index Terms- Okumura Hata Model, Pathloss, Propagation models, Spline interpolation.
+Index Terms- Okumura Hata Model, Pathloss, Propagation models, Cubic Regression.